soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

     Log(42==42, () => printDebugMessage(...))

-Scala provides the possibility to not evaluate arguments eargely while preservin a visually pleasing syntax at call site:
+Scala provides the possibility to not evaluate arguments eargely while preserving a visually pleasing syntax at the call site:

     def log(condition: Boolean, body: => Unit) {
       if(condition) body